-This is your last required Rotary event, so you are required to hold to the following expectations:
+This is your last required Rotary Youth Exchange event and the beginning of your Rebound year.
+We have the following expectations:

+1. Be Responsible:

-- 1. Be Responsible: you're back in the U.S. now and we want you to be careful - 2.
-Be Safe!
-NO ONE is going to the hospital - 3.
-Be Respectful: everyone experienced different things on their exchange - 4.
-Participate when you can: It can be difficult to talk about your exchange and we get it.
+- You're back in the U.S. now, and we expect you to follow US rules and laws - Be careful with your safety - Take responsibility for your words and actions

+2. Be Respectful:

+- Be mindful that each exchange is unique and each person experienced different things on their exchange - Allow each other the opportunity to be heard without judgment

+3. Participate when you can:

+• It can be difficult to talk about your exchange and we get it.
 Do your best and be your best.